 We all get “hangry” from time to time (hungry + angry), but for HSPs, this feeling of irritability can be even more extreme.
 According to Dr. Aron, HSPs tend to be more sensitive than non-HSPs to dips and spikes in blood sugar levels.

 10. When someone raises their voice at you

-11. Time pressure causes serious anxiety
+11. Time pressure causes serious distress

 13. Even positive changes have their downside

 Change can be hard for anyone, but it can be especially challenging for HSPs who find great comfort in routine (routine is far less stimulating than something new).
 So even good changes, like a job promotion or new relationship, can cause them stress.
 This may confuse their friends and family, who don’t understand why they aren’t riding the “high” of their newfound luck or success.
 But for HSPs, those feelings of excitement can be overstimulating in and of themselves!
 Highly sensitive people usually need extra time to adjust to changes — even positive ones.

 HSP, what would you add to this list?
 Let me know in the comments below.